Bungalow Style House Design (Interior & Exterior Ideas)

 What is the Difference Between a Bungalow and a Craftsman Style House?

-In opposition, the Craftsman houses emerged later with the sole idea to create a simple and comfortable environment.
-Even though Bungalow homes were comparatively cheaper than the Craftsman houses, there was no way that the homeowners and builders would compromise on the architectural features and quality.
+In opposition, Craftsman houses emerged later with the sole idea of creating a simple and comfortable environment.
+Even though Bungalow homes were comparatively cheaper than Craftsman houses, homeowners and builders could not compromise on the architectural features and quality.

 As the name suggests, Craftsman Houses aimed for a more ornamented and intricately decorated aura in comparison to the Bungalow homes.